 - 7. The Executive Committee has the right to disqualify an exhibitor and/or his/ her entries and to cause him/her to forfeit their winnings and ribbons at the Exhibition and to have the entries removed from the grounds, without being held liable for damage. - 8.
-The winner of an annual trophy shall be responsible for the protection and care of the trophy while in their possession and for its return to the Exhibition Planner before February of the next year.
+The winner of an annual trophy shall be responsible for the protection and care of the trophy while in their possession and for its return to the Exhibition Planner before the end of February of the next year.
 If a trophy is destroyed, stolen or lost, and thus cannot be returned, the exhibitor in whose possession it was shall pay the Department the cost of replacing it with a similar trophy. - 9.
 Any prize may be withheld or modified if the exhibit is considered unworthy of the prize offered. - 10.
 NO ALCOHOLIC BEVERAGE OF ANY KIND MAY BE CONSUMED ON THE GROUNDS.VIOLATORS WILL BE REFERRED TO THE POLICE. - 11.
 THE EXECUTIVE COMMITTEE RESERVES THE RIGHT TO REFUSE ANY ENTRY BECAUSE OF LACK OF SPACE. - 12.
 Accommodation will be provided for exhibits properly entered and no person shall bring any livestock or any product or article for sale or distribution upon the grounds without first having obtained the permission of the Exhibition Planner. - 13.
-TRUCKS WITHOUT PASSES WILL NOT BE PERMITTED IN THE GARAGE COMPOUND.THOSE WITH PASSES WILL NOT BE ALLOWED BEYOND THIS AREA.
+TRUCKS WITHOUT PASSES WILL NOT BE PERMITTED IN THE GARAGE COMPOUND.THOSE WITH PASSES WILL NOT BE ALLOWED BEYOND THIS AREA. - 14.
+Exhibits other than those permitted from school groups must be entered by individual competitors in each Division as specified in this Catalogue. - 15.
+Persons receiving prizes must be neatly dressed. - 16.
+Any matter not provided for shall be dealt with at the Executive Committee's discretion, whose decision shall be binding.
+The Chairperson of the Show Committee reserves the right to cancel any class at his/her discretion.